vjdeevena123/employee-management-angular/README.md

-# EmployeeProject

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.5.

 # Employee Management System (Angular)

 This is a sample **Employee Management System** built with **Angular 20**.
 It demonstrates real-world Angular features such as **JWT Authentication, HTTP Interceptors, Guards, CRUD operations, Services, and API integration** using a free backend API.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.5.

 ---